What is Professional Dry Needling Therapy?

 Types of Dry Needling Techniques

 Dry needling therapy can be performed in various ways to target different body areas and address specific conditions.
+Each approach within dry needling treatment focuses on relieving pain, releasing tension, and improving overall muscle function.
 Here are the most common types of dry-needling techniques:

 Trigger-Point Dry Needling